kanghui-learning/kanghui-learning.github.io/_pages/about.md

 Kanghui Ning is a first-year Ph.D. student in the School of Computing at the University of Connecticut (UConn), under the supervision of Professor [Dongjin Song](https://songdj.github.io/).

-My primary research focuses on machine learning and deep learning, with a current emphasis on time series analysis.
-I am particularly interested in:
+My primary research goal is to **build reliable and interpretable AI systems**.
+Currently, I focus on **AI for time series analysis**, with particular interests in:

+- Advancing time series forecasting with time series foundation models
 - Multi-modal time series analysis
-- Large Language Models (LLMs) for time series analysis
+- Leveraging Large Language Models (LLMs) for time series forecasting and understanding
-- Graph representation learning for modeling temporal data in healthcare and biomedical domains
+- Graph-based learning for temporal biomedical and healthcare data

+If you share similar research interests or would like to collaborate, feel free to reach out.
+I'm always open to meaningful discussions and potential research opportunities.

 Previously, I obtained my bachelor's degree from [UESTC](https://en.uestc.edu.cn/) and my master's degree from [HUST](http://english.hust.edu.cn/).